kktse/kktse.github.io/_posts/2018-02-08-champcar-2018-road-atlanta.markdown

 We already discussed the lap time performance of each of these teams, so there is no new information in that regard.
 Of greater interest is the profile of each curve.
-We can see different outing profiles within the teams, suggesting a driver change and a different driving style.
+We can see different profiles within teams, suggesting a change of driver with a different driving style.

 ## Top Two Teams
 We can focus our analysis to the individual team level to gain further insights